 The launch of the new wave of global Alfas is also casting doubt over the future of the Giulietta hatchback, with sources from within Alfa suggesting that it’s replacement will be ‘something different’ – possibly a Qashqai-sized SUV.

-See more of the best 4x4s and SUVs to buy in 2014.
+Now see more of the best 4x4s and SUVs to buy.